Ubersmake/happy-hour-simulator/README.md

 A wild take on the virtual happy hours taking place all over the world.

-Created by Constance, AJ Ignacio, and Paul Morales for [Remote Game Jam 2020](https://remotegamejam.org/).
+Created by Constance Courts, AJ Ignacio, and Paul Morales for [Remote Game Jam 2020](https://remotegamejam.org/).

 # Installation